Luisrosario2604/Maths/Exercise 105/README.md

 x = 0.52274000
 x = 0.52274000
 ```

 ## Grade

-For this project i had the score of 13.5 out of 20
+I scored 13.5 out of 20 for this project

 13.5/20